 Monday - Saturday 9:00 am - 4:00 pm

-Tours are free with your admission.
+Guided tours are free with your admission.
 Our amazing and knowledgeable Tour Guides bring the history to life with stories and anecdotes to engage all ages.
-Tours take place at 10am and 1pm.
+Guided Tours take place at 10am and 1pm.

 Gold Panning is also included with your admission.
-There is a video to teach you the fundamentals and all of the equipment you will need to search for your treasure.
+There is a video to teach you the fundamentals along with all of the equipment you will need to search for your treasure.
 (Additional tools and gems are available for purchase in our gift shop)